JSandhu223/osticket-prereqs/README.md

 FLUSH PRIVILEGES;
 ```

-To show all database schemas that exist, type `SHOW DATABASES`.
+To show all database schemas that exist, type `SHOW DATABASES;`.
 We can see our `osticket` database is present along with some other default created databases.

 <img src="images/MariaDB_Show_Databases.png" height="60%" width="60%" />